Information Technology Act Of 2000: Key Provisions, Responsibilities, And Amendments

 2021 Rules For Intermediaries And Controversies

 In 2021, the Indian government drafted new rules for intermediaries.
 These rules required intermediaries to act with due diligence and appoint a grievance officer.
 They also had to establish a Grievance Appellate Tribunal.
 User complaints needed to be acknowledged within 24 hours and resolved within 15 days.
-The rules included a “Code of Ethics” for news and current affairs publishers, which sparked controversy, with many arguing that they restrict freedom of speech, expression, and press freedom.
+The rules included a “Code of Ethics” for news and current affairs publishers.
+This sparked controversy, with many arguing that they restrict freedom of speech, expression, and press freedom.

 Intermediaries were also required to share information about suspicious users with the government if there was a threat to national security and integrity.
 This led to writ petitions being filed in various high courts against the rules.
 Recently, the Bombay High Court stayed two provisions related to the Code of Ethics for digital media and publishers in the cases of Agij Promotion of Nineteenonea Media Pvt.
 Ltd. vs. Union of India (2021) and Nikhil Mangesh Wagle vs. Union of India (2021).